-TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Workforce Health & Safety (1) MSHA all-incidence rate, (2) fatality rate, (3) near miss frequency rate (NMFR) and (4) average hours of health, safety, and emergency response training for (a) full-time employees and (b) contract employees Quantitative Rate EM-MM- 320a.1 For full year 2021: (1) (a) MSHA all-incidence rate for full-time employees: 0.75 (1) (b) MSHA all-incidence rate contract employees: 0.62 (2) (a) fatality rate for full-time employees: 0.000 (2) (b) fatality rate for contract employees: 0.007 (3) (a) near miss frequency rate (NMFR) for full-time employees: 1.61 (3) (b) near miss frequency rate (NMFR) for contract employees: 1.21 (4) We do not currently disclose this information.
-(1) 2021 Form 10-K, Item 4: Mine Safety Disclosures (2) ESG Performance Trend Data: Health & Safety Business Ethics & Transparency Description of the management system for prevention of corruption and bribery throughout the value chain Discussion and Analysis N/A EM-MM- 510a.1 We use a combination of tools to help gather critical data on suppliers with regard to compliance, ESG and other related risks.
-In recognition of the potential legal and reputational liability that could result from actions of our business partners and contractors under the Foreign Corrupt Practices Act (FCPA) and other laws, the company implemented an online due diligence platform, the Freeport Compliance eXchange (FCeX).
-This survey-based software platform is designed to assess risk in areas of anti-corruption, international trade and human rights.
-FCeX has enhanced our ability to identify, assess and mitigate compliance risks.
-In 2020, we added a Responsible Sourcing section to the survey to gather information from each supplier on their ESG programs, including sustainability-related management systems and certifications, human rights, health and safety, and environmental commitments, among others.
-(1) 2021 Annual Report on Sustainability: Responsible Value Chains In 2020, we also initiated implementing a software system, called Ariba Supplier Risk Management, that will be integrated into our central purchasing system.
-The new software enhances our supplier risk assessment using data from external sources - including operations, regulatory (anti-corruption and human rights), environmental and financial - and will provide more in-depth risk-based assessments through targeted questionnaires and audits.
-We will track these assessments and resulting actions, engagement and approvals for ongoing supplier life cycle management.
-Annually, we perform company-wide program and risk assessments with assistance from our internal audit firm, Deloitte, to assess risk and plan for the following year's audit strategy.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Workforce Health & Safety (1) MSHA all-incidence rate, (2) fatality rate, (3) near miss frequency rate (NMFR) and (4) average hours of health, safety, and emergency response training for (a) full-time employees and (b) contract employees Quantitative Rate EM- MM- 320a.1 For full year 2022: (1)(a) MSHA all-incidence rate for full-time employees: 0.93 (1)(b) MSHA all-incidence rate contract employees: 0.60 (2)(a) fatality rate for full-time employees: 0.000 (2)(b) fatality rate for contract employees: 0.003 (3)(a) near miss frequency rate (NMFR) for full-time employees: 1.03 (3)(b) near miss frequency rate (NMFR) for contract employees: 0.64 (4) We do not currently disclose this information.
+(1) 2022 Form 10-K, Item 4.
+Mine Safety Disclosures (2) ESG Performance Trend Data: Health & Safety Business Ethics & Transparency Description of the management system for prevention of corruption and bribery throughout the value chain Discussion and Analysis N/A EM- MM- 510a.1 We use a combination of tools to help gather critical data on suppliers with regard to compliance, ESG and other related risks.
+In recognition of the potential legal and reputational liability that could result from actions of our business partners and contractors under the Foreign Corrupt Practices Act (FCPA) and other laws, the company operates an online due diligence platform, the Freeport Compliance eXchange (FCeX).
+FCeX is a survey-based software platform designed to assess risk in areas of anti-corruption, international trade, human rights and responsible sourcing, and includes a number of sustainability-related questions.
+FCeX enhances our ability to identify, assess and mitigate compliance risks.
+The survey is utilized for all new vendors as our first line of due diligence in our responsible sourcing program.
+In recent years, we enhanced the responsible sourcing section in the FCeX survey, completed the global roll out of the FCeX tool, and implemented SAP Ariba Supplier Risk Management and Supplier Lifecycle and Performance onboarding tools, which enable us to more effectively identify and mitigate risks in supplier relationships.
+The SAP Ariba software enhances our supplier risk assessment using data from external sources - including operations, regulatory (anti-corruption and human rights), environmental and financial - and provides more in-depth risk-based assessments through targeted questionnaires and audits.
+We track these assessments and resulting actions, engagement and approvals for ongoing supplier life cycle management.
+We perform annual company-wide program and risk assessments with assistance from our internal audit firm, Deloitte, and specialized external legal counsel, who both contribute to the following year's assessment strategies.
 Business controls resulting from periodic fraud risk assessments are tested and reviewed annually at our corporate offices as well as at PT-FI, Cerro Verde, El Abra and Atlantic Copper.
-Production in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index Quantitative Metric tons (t) saleable EM-MM- 510a.2 We have no production in the countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index.
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: GENERAL
+(1) 2022 Annual Report on Sustainability: Responsible Value Chains (2) 2022 Annual Report on Sustainability: Business Conduct & Policies Production in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index Quantitative Metric tons (t) saleable EM- MM- 510a.2 We have no production in the countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index.
+(1) 2022 Form 10-K, Items 1. and 2.
+Business and Properties: General